 Supplementary Table 1: Mutation induced changes in protein stability and results predicted by DynaMut, iSTABLE, and PremPS servers.

 Supplementary Figure 1: Correlation between (a) secondary structure prediction by PSIPRED and (b) secondary structure prediction of ab initio model structure by STRIDE.
 The evolutionarily conserved residues are highlighted by green boxes. (c) Percentage of α-helix, random coil, and β-sheet calculated by PSIPRED and STRIDE.
 Most parts of the secondary structure predicted by PSIPRED correlate well with the final model of psCLU.
 Coiled coil regions are usually unstable in nature and hence the degree of confidence in predicting them is lower, as indicated by the shorter blue bars in the PSIPRED prediction result.
 However, this gets resolved during model refinement, which ultimately generates a more stable structure.
 Therefore, some differences are observed in the coiled coil regions of the PSIPRED prediction and the final model.

+Supplementary Figure 2: Correlation between the low confidence region (Asp193 to Glu245) in the modelled psCLU and AlphaFold CLU structures.
+The modelled psCLU structure shows refinement of the previously predicted loop region as α-helices.
+STRIDE secondary structure predictions are indicated in tabular form.

-Supplementary Figure 2: Weak intramolecular interactions observed in mutations lying in the functionally conserved regions.
-Hydrogen bonds are depicted in lilac colored dotted lines.
+Supplementary Figure 3: Weak intramolecular interactions observed in psCLU mutations located in the functionally conserved regions.
+Protein structures have been captured at every 10ns of MD simulation.
+Panel (a) depicts the interactions observed in the wild type psCLU structure and panel (b) depicts the interactions in the mutant structure.
+Hydrogen bonds are depicted in green colored dotted lines.
 Hydrophobic interactions are denoted by red half circles.
-Panel (a) depicts the interactions observed in the wild type structure and panel (b) depicts the interactions in the mutant structure.

-Supplementary Figure 3: Weak intramolecular interactions observed in mutations lying in the structurally conserved regions.
-Hydrogen bonds are depicted in lilac colored dotted lines.
+Supplementary figure 4: Weak intramolecular interactions observed in psCLU mutations located in the structurally conserved regions.
+Protein structures have been captured at every 10ns of MD simulation.
+Panel (a) depicts the interactions observed in the wild type psCLU structure and panel (b) depicts the interactions in the mutant structure.
+Hydrogen bonds are depicted in green colored dotted lines.
 Hydrophobic interactions are denoted by red half circles.

-Panel (a) depicts the interactions observed in the wild type structure and panel (b) depicts the interactions in the mutant structure.
+Supplementary Figure 5: Occupancy analysis of mutated residues across all trajectories as visualized in VMD.
+The differently colored spheres indicate the volume occupied by the atom during the simulation.
+Blue- maximum volume; Green-medium volume; Red-minimum volume.